brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 DGE_list <- DGEList(raw_read_counts, group = dementia_status)
 ```

-The count matrix (now contained in `DGE_list$counts`) has mRNA counts for 50,283 genes for each of the 377 samples.
+The count matrix is now in `DGE_list$counts`.
 We want to limit our focus to only genes that are expressed in a sufficient number of samples.
 Here, we filter the data so that we only keep genes with more than 2 counts per million in at least 10 samples.

 ```R